Protest against oil production in the Amazon Sacred Headwaters, Ecuador. Credit: Alejandra Yépez Jácome, Amazon Watch

 Coastal GasLink Pipeline

-TC Energy’s fossil dreams are violating indigenous people’s human rights and destroying their land.
+TC Energy’s fossil dreams are violating Indigenous people’s human rights and destroying their land.
 The Canadian pipeline giant is building the 670 km (420 mi) Coastal GasLink Pipeline through the traditional lands of the Wet‘suwet‘en people in Western Canada.
 TC Energy never got permission from the Wet‘suwet‘en to take their land and put a pipeline on it.

 Read more